Drive-P2D: A Progressive Perception-to-Decision Benchmark for VLMs in Autonomous Driving: Experimental Details

 \subsection{Experimental Setup}

-The benchmark assesses VLMs via a format that includes an image, a question and answer options.
+The benchmark assesses VLMs with an image, a question, and answer options; Object and Decision tasks are single-choice, whereas Scene tasks are multiple-choice.
 Models are required to respond with the specified format.
 For multiple-choice questions, full credit is awarded for exact matches, partial credit for subsets.
 Selection of any incorrect options results in a zero score.
 We abbreviate model names by capitalizing only the first letter, and the full-name mapping is provided in Appendix~\ref{app:model-full-names}.
+For all evaluated VLMs, we used the official model checkpoints or APIs.
+Unless otherwise specified, we used each model's default inference configuration.